lukuang/InfoChain/README.md

       * use individual words.
       * use the name entities identified by Stanford NER.
       * use the entities found by the [Dbpedia Spotlight's](https://github.com/dbpedia-spotlight/dbpedia-spotlight) web api to find Wikipedia entities in the document.
   5. Merge the document vectors for each query.
 Compare the total vectors of the two queries to find common entities that within the 100 most frequent entities of each query.
-Record the entities and their **smaller** occurrence counts for one of the querie.
+Record the entities and their **smaller** occurrence counts for one of the queries.
-  6. The common entities will be printed to the standard output as (entity,smaller count) tuples.
+  6. The common entities will be printed to the standard output as (entity, smaller count) tuples.
-  7. The entities as well as the documents mentioning the entities will be output as a json format in the file  ```/infolab/node4/lukuang/code/InfoChain/easy_baseline/data/results/easy_basline/METHOD_NAME/QUERY_STRING``` where the ```METHOD_NAME``` is the method used for generating vectors(words,stanford ner, etc.), and the ```QUERY_STRING``` is the combination of the query strings in which the queries are ordered alphabetically in order to be combined.
+  7. The entities as well as the documents mentioning the entities will be output as a json format in the file  ```/infolab/node4/lukuang/code/InfoChain/easy_baseline/data/results/easy_basline/METHOD_NAME/QUERY_STRING``` where the ```METHOD_NAME``` is the method used for generating vectors (words, Stanford NER, etc.), and the ```QUERY_STRING``` is the combination of the query strings in which the queries are ordered alphabetically in order to be combined.

   #### How to run
   Two required parameters: